Three Flags Day: Ceremonies

 On November 30, 1803, Spain formally transferred the territory in a ceremony at the Cabildo and Plaza de Armas in New Orleans attended by Spanish Governors Juan Manuel de Salcedo and Sebastián Calvo de la Puerta y O'Farrill and new French Governor Pierre Clement de Laussat.

 On December 20, 1803, New Orleans and the rest of Louisiana were transferred to the United States in a ceremony with Laussat and incoming United States governor William C.C.
 Claiborne, with Gen. James Wilkinson in attendance.
 However, with navigation on the Mississippi halted because of winter, the news was not conveyed to St. Louis.

-On March 9, 1804, Amos Stoddard, the new U.S. lieutenant governor for District of Louisiana, and Meriwether Lewis arrived in St. Louis by boat and were met by the Spanish lieutenant for Upper Louisiana, Carlos de Hault de Lassus.
-Hault de Lassus said:
+On March 9, 1804, Amos Stoddard, the new U.S. lieutenant governor for District of Louisiana, and Meriwether Lewis arrived in St. Louis by boat and were met by the Spanish lieutenant governor for Upper Louisiana, Carlos de Hault de Lassus.
+De Lassus said:

 People of Upper Louisiana, by order of the king I am now about to surrender this post and its dependencies.
 The flag which has protected you during nearly 36 years will no longer be seen.
 The oath you took now ceases to bind.
 Your faithfulness and courage in upholding it will be remembered forever.
 From the bottom of my heart I wish you all prosperity.

 The Spanish flag was lowered on March 9, and the French flag was hoisted to fly over the city of St. Louis for 24 hours.
 The French flag, initially supposed to have been lowered at sunset, remained under guard all night.

 The next morning, March 10, 1804, the American flag was hoisted.
-This event is sometimes referred to as the "Three Flag Ceremony" or the "Ceremony of Three Flags."
+This event is sometimes referred to as the "Three Flag Ceremony" or the "Ceremony of Three Flags".